AtB-AS/tavla/README.md

 To update AtB Tavla to with changes from entur/tavla, merge the `master` branch into the branch you want to update.

+## CI/CD

+Two versions of Tavla are hosted trough Firebase, staging at [atb-tavla-staging-4ded2.web.app](https://atb-tavla-staging-4ded2.web.app/) and prod at [tavla.dev.mittatb.no](https://tavla.dev.mittatb.no/).
+These are kept up to date with the `atb/dev`, and `atb/main` branches respectively.

+The build and deploy is executed by the the [Build and Deploy - Staging](.github/workflows/build-and-deploy-staging.yml) and [Build and Deploy - Prod](.github/workflows/build-and-deploy-prod.yml) GitHub Actions on every push.
+The status of the latest builds can be seen in the [Actions tab](https://github.com/AtB-AS/tavla/actions?query=workflow%3A%22Build+and+Deploy%22).

+More details on the firebase setup can be found in [CONTRIBUTING.md](/CONTRIBUTING.md).

 ## Licenses and Terms

 * The source code is licensed under EUPL-1.2.